lyijin/working_with_dna_meth/README.rst

 3. Run ``deduplicate_bismark`` to remove duplicated reads (PCR artefacts).
 4. Run ``bismark_methylation_extractor`` to produce .cov files used in downstream analysis.
 5. Filter for methylated positions that are unlikely to arise due to chance.
+6. Annotate the methylated positions.
-6. Analysis!
+6. Further analysis!

 Trimming
 --------
 Most people use Trimmomatic for this step... not me.
 I prefer cutadapt for finer control over trimming sequences.

 Over the years, I wrote a shell script (``cutadapt_hiseq.sh``) to automate this step.
 Justifications for non-default cutoffs:

-- -O 10: the default of -O 3 was too... easy to trim off, there's a 1/64 chance that the end of any read would look like the first three bases of the adapter.
+1. -O 10: the default of -O 3 was too... easy to trim off, there's a 1/64 chance that the end of any read would look like the first three bases of the adapter.
 I raised it to 10 through trial-and-error: I observed that the number of reads with 10+ bp of adapter sequence is several orders above the expected number by chance.

-- -q 20,20: trims both ends of the reads if they're Phred < 20.
+2. -q 20,20: trims both ends of the reads if they're Phred < 20.

-- --trim-n: removes flanking Ns at the ends of sequences.
+3. --trim-n: removes flanking Ns at the ends of sequences.

 Anything reasonable is fine, really.
 This step won't dictate the end result.